google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

 key-takeaways:
   add-a-video:
     - Use the video element to load, code, and play video in your site.
-    - Don't load the whole video if unnecessary -- specify a start and end time.
+    - Don't load the whole video if unnecessary &ndash; specify a start and end time.
     - Include a poster image so the user sees something meaningful right away.
     - Specify multiple file formats since not all browsers support the same format.
-    - Improve network performance -- specify each file source's type.
+    - Improve network performance &ndash; specify each file source's type.
   provide-alternatives:
     - Check which formats are supported.
     - Produce video in multiple formats to cover a range of mobile platforms.
     - Check which format was used.
   size-videos-correctly:
     - Avoid serving video that is too long, too large in frame size, or unnecessarily high in quality.
-    - Check video size -- frame size may be different from element size.
+    - Check video size &ndash; frame size may be different from element size.
     - Ensure videos don't overflow their containers.
   customize:
     - Mobile solutions need to consider device orientation.
     - Different platforms display video different.
     - Use Fullscreen API to control fullscreening of content.
   improve-accessibility:
-    - Focus on the user -- accessibility matters.
+    - Focus on the user &ndash; accessibility matters.
     - Add track element as a child of the video element.
     - Define captions in track file.
   handle-poor-connectivity: